AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 * Validators must deposit at least `MIN_DEPOSIT_AMOUNT`.
 * A successful call results in an entry in the `Deposits` mapping.
 This mapping is a `mapping(address rollupAddress => mapping(address validatorAddress => DepositLib.DepositObject))`
-* A `DepositObject` contains references to the `withdrawalAddress` and `followingRegistryBool` variables.
+* A `DepositObject` contains references to the `withdrawalAddress` , `rewardsAddress` and `followingRegistryBool` variables.
 It is unique per rollupAddress / validatorAddress combination.
 * Therefore validators can have multiple deposits corresponding to different Rollups.
-But for each Rollup, they can only have one deposited balance, one withdrawal address and one `followingRegistryBool` flag.
+But for each Rollup, they can only have one deposited balance, one `withdrawalAddrss` one `rewardsAddress` and one `followingRegistryBool` flag.
-* Once a validator deposit for a particular Rollup meets or exceeds `MIN_ACTIVATION_AMOUNT`, the Rollup instance can add them to the validator set by calling `activateValidator`
+* Once a validator deposit for a particular Rollup meets or exceeds some `MIN_ACTIVATION_AMOUNT`, the Rollup instance can add them to the validator set by calling `activateValidator`.
+* The Deposit contract does not define `MIN_ACTIVATION_AMOUNT` but expected to be defined by the Rollup instance instead.
-* Any amounts specified by `activateValidator` are removed from `Deposits` and accounted for in a different mapping, say `StakedDeposits`.
+* Any amounts specified by `activateValidator` are removed from `Deposits` and accounted for in a different mapping, `StakedDeposits`.
 * Amounts in `StakedDeposits`are now subject to withdrawal delays and slashing requirements.
+* Validators can alter values of their entries in the `Deposits` mapping.
+For example, they can change `followRegistryBool` or `rewardsAddress`.
+* Staked valdiators cannot alter values of their entries in the `StakedDeposits` mapping.
+They must first unstake and re-deposit.
+* Only the Governance Contract can alter the `StakedDeposits` i.e move validators to a new Rollup.

 ### Entering the Validator Set